 If you’ve been researching actively managed funds recently, you may have come across a relatively new breed called absolute return funds.
-What is an absolute return fund, and could they benefit an investment portfolio?
+What is an absolute return fund, and could they benefit your stocks & shares ISA?
 Let’s find out.

 The absolute return strategy

 The phrase ‘absolute return’ refers to a group of investment strategies used by the fund manager when managing assets.